Category: Task Managers

 Microsoft To Do

-Freedcamp fails first because project templates and modules must be understood before adding tasks.
+Freedcamp fails first because it breaks when project templates and modules must be understood before adding tasks.

 Verdict